 Welcome to Stanford's Department of Public Safety

-The gas line break in the area of Comstock and Escondido has been repaired as of 10:09am.
-The Escondido Village area is now clear and residents were allowed to return to their homes.
+The gas line break in the area of Lomita and Roth has been repaired as of 5:00pm.
+The area is now open to vehicle and pedestrian traffic.

 Additional updates will be posted as available on this website.